lizaodawn/IMMARKUS-wiki-clone/Troubleshooting-IIIF-Manifest-Imports.md

 ### 1. Error: "Failed to fetch.
 Server may restrict access."

 This error indicates that the collection hosting the manifest blocks external access.
-You can view the IIIF images in the collection's own website, but importing the manifest into external tools like IMMARKUS is restriced.
+You can view the IIIF images in the collection's own website, but importing the manifest into external tools like IMMARKUS is restricted.

 __What you can do:__